 On the empirical side, some recent papers have compared the impact of exchange rates and of tariffs on trade flows.
 There is evidence that trade flows are more responsive to tariffs than to exchange rate movements (see e.g. Fontagné et al, 2018, for France).
 Benassy-Quéré et al (2018) find that exports are more responsive to a tariff cut in the destination country than to a real depreciation of the same amount in the source country.
 Using impulse response functions estimated over a large sample of countries, Furceri et al (2018) find that tariffs result in real exchange rate appreciations.
-There is evidence that the United States experienced complete passthrough of the recent tariffs into domestic prices of imported goods (Amiti et al, 2019 and Fajgelbaum et al, 2019).
+Barattieri et al (2021) find that the Canadian dollar appreciates in response to a temporary increase in Canadian trade barriers.
+There is evidence that the United States experienced complete passthrough of the recent tariffs into domestic prices of imported goods (Amiti et al, 2019 and Fajgelbaum et al, 2020).
+As a result Chinese exporters were significantly affected by the US tariffs (Jiao et al, 2020).

-Finally, there is a large literature on the impact of news on exchange rates (see for example Faust et al, 2006, Andersen et al, 2007, or Rogers et al, 2014).
-In a closely related study, Li (2019) finds evidence that the offshore yuan depreciated relative to the dollar when the U.S.
+Finally, our paper contributes to a large literature on the impact of news on exchange rates (see for example Faust et al, 2006, Andersen et al, 2007, or Rogers et al, 2014).
+Matveev and Ruge-Murcia (2021) find that tweets by the U.S. President regarding possible tariff increases on Canadian and Mexican goods appreciated the US dollar.
+Blanchard and Collins (2019) measured the joint response of the Chinese and US stock markets to President Trump's China-trade-related tweets.
+In a closely related study, Li (2019) finds evidence that the offshore yuan depreciated relative to the dollar when the U.S. imposed or announced tariffs and appreciated when trade talks resulted in the delay of tariffs.